KianaShi/AI-Software_Version_Migration_Assistant/README.md

 ## 🎯 Goal

-The goal of this project is not only to create a working Shakespeare chatbot, but to build and evaluate a transparent retrieval system that can detect and recover from failure.
+The goal of this project is not only to create a working Shakespeare chatbot, but also to build and evaluate a transparent retrieval system that can detect and recover from failure.

 The project explores:

-- how literary structure affects chunking
+- how dialogue-aware chunking affects retrieval quality
-- how metadata affects retrieval
+- how literary structure and metadata affect retrieval
 - how retrieval quality can be measured
 - how benchmark leakage can be prevented
+- how dense retrieval can be improved with reranking
 - how evidence can be validated before answer generation
 - how multi-agent systems can recover from weak retrieval
 - how execution traces can make agent behavior observable